galister/wlx-overlay-s/README.md

 Niri users: use on Niri 0.1.7 or later.

-Other desktops: You may have selected the screens in the wrong order, see [First Start](#first-start).
+Other desktops: The screens may have been selected in the wrong order, see [First Start](#first-start).

 ### Space-drag crashes SteamVR